What types of proposals does ARA fund?

 What budget expenses will Amazon consider for the award?

-A proposed budget not exceeding $80,000 is generally expected to support one PhD student (or a post-doctoral researcher) for one year.
-The budget should include a list of expected costs specified in USD, and should not include overhead costs.
+A proposed cash budget not exceeding $80,000 is generally expected to support one PhD student (or a post-doctoral researcher) for one year, plus some conference travel and equipment.
+The budget should include a list of expected costs specified in USD, and should not include administrative overhead costs.
+We ask not to include PI salary into the proposal budget.
 The final award amount will be determined by the awards panel.

 Additionally, proposals may include a request for up to $20,000 of AWS Promotional Credits.